projectestac/agora/html/portal/modules/Files/README.md

   1. Download the repo form [github](https://github.com/zikula-modules/Files/archive/master.zip).
   2. Extract files and copy them to *path_to_Zikula_root/modules/Files*
   3. Copy *path_to_Zikula_root/modules/Files/Resources/extras/file.php* to *path_to_Zikula_root/file.php*
   4. If you use Scribite, you can use xinha and tinymce plugins.
-Copy *path_to_Zikula_root/modules/Files/Resources/xinhaPlugin/Files* to  *path_to_Zikula_root/modules/Scribite/includes/xinha/plugins/Files* and *path_to_Zikula_root/modules/Files/Resources/tinyMCEplugin/files* to  *path_to_Zikula_root/modules/Scribite/includes/tinymce/plugins/files*.
+You must copy files from *path_to_Zikula_root/modules/Files/Resources/namePlugin*.
+Read README.md file and use the right scribite version (v4 or v5).
   5. Delete *path_to_Zikula_root/modules/Files/Resources* folder

 Module configuration